apache/flink/docs/content.zh/docs/connectors/datastream/kinesis.md

 this is called during stream consumer registration and deregistration.
 For each stream this service will be invoked periodically until the stream consumer is reported `ACTIVE`/`not found` for registration/deregistration.
-By default, the `LAZY` registration strategy will scale the number of calls by the job parallelism. `EAGER` will call the service once per stream for registration, and scale the number of calls by the job parallelism for deregistration.
+By default, the `LAZY` registration strategy will scale the number of calls by the job parallelism. `EAGER` will call the service once per stream for registration only. `NONE` will not invoke this service.
+Retry and backoff parameters can be configured using the
-`NONE` will not invoke this service.
-Retry and backoff parameters can be configured using the `ConsumerConfigConstants.DESCRIBE_STREAM_CONSUMER_*` keys.
+`ConsumerConfigConstants.DESCRIBE_STREAM_CONSUMER_*` keys.

 - *[RegisterStreamConsumer](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_RegisterStreamConsumer.html)*: